Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 | 6.8 | Prepare lessons learned and project closure report | 6.7 |

 By considering activity dependencies and slacks the Project Network Diagram has been produced.

+NOTE due to the rendering engine the graph is best seen in light mode

 ```mermaid
 graph TD